 With minimal grinding to get Dialectric Paste, you can pretty easily make a Starter Reactor that cranks out the power (1.5k FE/t to be exact) of more than 60 of these windmills on a typical clear day over level 70.
 I made this more for the fun of it rather than it’s Power generation, which won’t get you very far).

 And that’s just the starter Reactor.
 It does require that you keep it fueled with uranite, coal, redstone, and coolant.
 All things that are easily mined.
+The reactor in this picture below is the black box.
+The windmill and wires is Immersive Engineering.

 22. Use Create Mod for Tree and Farm automation.